Robovison/RoboVision_Robot/project_documentation/Project Plan.md

   - Have it move items from one box to another in the appropriate manner.
 - Continue documenting everything.

-Frankly, this phase can be so obscenely difficult and complex that it might not even get started to work on, or if it does - it won't have any hope to be finished by the inexperienced team that is working on this project for the duration of the given semester.
-It can take anywhere between a month to half a year.
+Frankly, this phase can be so obscenely difficult and complex that it might not even get started to be worked on, or if it does - it won't have any hope to be finished by the inexperienced team that is working on this project for the duration of the given semester.
+It can take anywhere between a month to half a year or even more.

 ### Phase IV